 The days of minimalist interiors and neutral color palettes seem to be behind us… at least for now!
 The more-is-more approach of maximalism is quickly taking over.
 Current fashion and

 You’re the proud tenant of a charming apartment in a prime location, and you’ve taken care to furnish and decorate it flawlessly.
 Now, you’re ready to share it with others!
 If you’re ready to list your apartment on a vacation rental site, it’s vital to figure out if you’re permitted to as a renter.
-Learn how you can find out if listing your apartment is allowed by your landlord and with your city.

 You are there, in bed, enjoying the most beautiful slumber imaginable.
 Your dreams have whisked you away to a tropical oasis where <a horn blows in the distance> you bask in the brilliant <the horn blows again> sunshine sipping on a <there that annoying horn is again> delicious cocktail <horn> that is…